 – selected to perform at three industry showcases during 2016 Austrlian Music Week in Cronulla Beach, NSW, Australia

 – performed at the legendary Listening Room Cafe in Nashville, TN

 – one of the top 16 emerging artists across Canada shortlisted for the CCMA Discovery Program in 2013 and 2016

-– spent 2 months in Nashville (May and June, 2016) on a trip supported by the Saskatchewan Arts Board, to write songs for her new CD
+– spent 4 months in Nashville in 2016 assisted by the Saskatchewan Arts Board, to write songs for her new CD

 – currently recording third CD with support from FACTOR’s Juried Sound Recording Program

 – over 70,000 views on YouTube for the music video for song “Coming Back For More”